-It is an interesting fact indeed how one seemingly insignificant hobby as a child can develop into a progressions into other hobbies and subsequently a profession.
+An interesting fact how one’s seemingly insignificant hobby as a child can develop into a progressions of other hobbies and subsequently a profession.

 As a child I was completely in love with fishing.
 I used to look forward to my yearly trips on shark and tuna boats, my yearly excursions to California and Florida, my weekly trips on New Jersey’s party boats and my daily after school visits to the Hudson river and the local lakes.

-This is not going to be a fish store about great catches that most fishermen love to brag about, although I do have to keep my fingers from that prideful portion of my mind.
+This is not going to be a fish story about great catches that most fishermen love to brag about, although I do have to keep my fingers from that prideful portion of my mind…